alexanderkoller/pergamon/src/bibtypst.typ

 }

 /// Defines a section of the document that shares a bibliography.
-/// You need to load a bibliography with the "add-bibliography" function
+/// You need to load a bibliography with the `add-bibliography` function
 /// in a place that is earlier than the refsection in rendering order.
 /// -> none
 #let refsection(